Multi-plane lensing in wave optics

-Note that this iterated integral exhibits two interesting limits.
-Firstly, for small separations between the lens planes $d_{i\, i+1}$, the geometric term dominates over the phase variation $\varphi_i$.
-In the limit where $d_{i\, i+1}$ approaches $0$, the geometric term approaches a Dirac delta function in the integral, collapsing the lens planes $L_i$ and $L_{i+1}$ to a new plane with a phase variation $\varphi_i + \varphi_{i+1}$.
-Secondly, when the phase variations $\varphi_i$ and $\varphi_{i+1}$ of two lens planes $L_i$ and $L_{i+1}$ have disjoint support, the lens integral factorizes into the product of two Fresnel-Kirchhoff integrals.
+Note that the Kirchhoff-Fresnel integral exhibits two interesting limits.
+Firstly, for small separations between the lens planes $d_{j\, j+1}$, the geometric term dominates over the phase variation $\varphi_j$.
+In the limit where $d_{j\, j+1}$ approaches $0$, the geometric term approaches a Dirac delta function in the integral, collapsing the lens planes $L_j$ and $L_{j+1}$ to a new plane with a phase variation $\varphi_j + \varphi_{j+1}$.
+Secondly, when the phase variations $\varphi_j$ and $\varphi_{j+1}$ of two lens planes $L_j$ and $L_{j+1}$ have disjoint support, the lens integral factorizes into the product of two Fresnel-Kirchhoff integrals.

-Unlike the geometric approximation, the diffraction pattern of the multi-plane lens system in wave optics is sensitive to the redshifts of the lens planes $z_i$.
-The fringes in wave optics thus, in principle, provide yet another way to use lensing to probe our universe.
-I will study the effects of the redshifts on the fringes in a future paper.
+Unlike in the geometric approximation, the diffraction pattern of the multi-plane lens system in wave optics is sensitive to the redshifts of the lens planes $z_j$.
+The fringes in wave optics thus, in principle, can be used to probe the redshifts of the lens planes in a novel way.